Monpazier + Area

 - Treetop adventure park for children: Lacapelle de Biron (8km southeast);

-- Enjoy the river: canoeing, river beach & gabarre cruises: Limeuil, Bergerac, La Roque Gageac, Tremolat.
+- Enjoy the river: canoeing, river beaches & gabarre cruises: Limeuil, Bergerac, La Roque Gageac, Tremolat.

-- Stunning ancient villages nearby: Sarlat, Domme, Castelnaud, Beynac, Issigeac, Monflanquin, Villereal
+- Stunning ancient classified villages nearby: Sarlat, Domme, Castelnaud, Beynac, Issigeac, Monflanquin, Villereal, Beaumont, Belves

 - Golf course at Belves (16km north)

 Foodlovers, rejoice!
 You are in ‘Michelin territory’ in this corner of the Dordogne.
 A stroll into the village will bring you to a Michelin Assiette Gourmand restaurant, the elegant Restaurant Eleonore, in the Hotel Edward 1er.
-Only 12km north is the innovative one Michelin star restaurant L’Etincelles, in Ste Sabine Born, where husband & wife team Vincent & Anne will welcome you warmly.
+Only 12km north in Ste Sabine Born, is the Michelin-recommended innovative cuisine of L’Etincelles.
 Head further north over the river to Tremolat, and you’ll find the renowned one-star Le Vieux Logis, and its ever-popular casual venue, Bistro de la Place.
 And 25km west, a few steps from Chateau Monbazillac is the stylish one-star La Tour des Vents, offering magnificent views across the vineyards below.
+Wander over to our village any day to enjoy your choice of several great-value restaurants, ranging from excellent bistro fare to tasty, family-friendly wood-fire pizzerias.